 Warren tilted back his head and laughed.
 He was a gorgeous man.
 I'd never asked his age, but he appeared to be around thirty-five.
 The lines around his mouth and eyes gave his tan face a chiseled look.
-His heather gray eyes lit up when he spoke of something that excited him.
-He had a long, lean body, like that of a long-distance runner.
+His heather gray eyes lit up when he spoke of something exciting to him.
+He had a long, lean body, like a long-distance runner.

 "Did it hurt?" he asked.

 "The procedure.
 Whenever they did what they had to—"